 - I have left over medication that I no longer need; can I return it for credit?
 No. We cannot take back a medication that has left the pharmacy due to state law and health regulations.

 - What types of payment do you accept?
 Cash, check, Visa, MasterCard, American Express, Discover and Bearcat card are accepted.

 - Can I purchase Over-the-Counter (OTC) medications from the UHS pharmacy to basic analgesics/fever reducers, cough/cold preparations, allergy medications, iron supplements, and topical creams.

 - Is the UHS pharmacy open during summer and winter break?
 We are open during summer break for normal operating hours.
-We are open during winter break but may have times when we are closed and please remember; the UHS Pharmacy is closed during most UC holidays or has reduced operating hours.
-It is always best to check the UHS web site for the most up to date information.
+We are open during winter break but are closed or have reduced operating hours during most UC holidays.
+It is always best to check the UHS website for the most up to date information.

 - I'm unclear about something regarding my medication.
 Is it a bother to call and ask the pharmacist about it?
 No. If you are unsure about anything involving your medication please feel free to call and talk to a pharmacist.
 That's the reason we are here.
 Please call us at 513-585-5683.